thenasko/mathematics-in-the-world/algorithms/hashing.md

 > Given an body of text, construct a list of all words that appear in it together with their frequencies.

+### Finding anagrams

+> Two words are called *anagrams( if one can be obtained from the other by rearranging its letters.
+For example, "listen" and "silent" are anagrams.
+Given a dictionary of words, split it into groups such that each consists of words that are anagrams of each other.